emmabentleymusic/emmabentleymusic.github.io/about.markdown

 ---
 layout: page
 title: About Me
-subtitle: Dedicated musician and educator passionate about sharing the joy of music
+subtitle: Dedicated music educator passionate about sharing the joy of music
 permalink: /about/
 ---